emojicode/emojicode.github.io/src/guides/allegro.md

 ```
 🏁 🍇
-  🍩🙋🏔 🍇
+  🍩🙋🏔 🍇 app 🏔
-    🍦 display 🍺🔷📺🆕 1000 1000
+    🍦 display 🔷📺🆕 1000 1000
     🏷 display 🔤Cookie Monster Game🔤

-    🍦 cookieBmp 🍺🔷🖼📄 🔤cookie.png🔤 👴 Load the cookie bitmap
+    🍦 cookieBmp 🚇🔷🖼📄 🔤cookie.png🔤  👴 Load the cookie bitmap

     🍦 cookies 🔷🍨🐚🍪🐸
+    🍦 prng 🔷🎰🆕
     🔂 i ⏩ 0 10 🍇  👴 Create 10 randomly placed cookies
-      🐻 cookies 🔷🍪🆕 🚀🔷🚂🎰 50 900 🚀🔷🚂🎰 50 900 cookieBmp
+      🐻 cookies 🔷🍪🆕 🚀🚂 prng 50 900 🚀🚂 prng 50 900 cookieBmp
     🍉

     🍦 monster 🔷🦁🆕 👴 Instantiate a monster

-    🍩🚿🏔 🔷🎨🆕 255 255 255 255
+    🚿 app 🔷🎨🆕 255 255 255 255
-    🖌 monster 👴 Draw the monster
+    🖌 monster app 👴 Draw the monster
     🔂 cookie cookies 🍇 👴 Draw all cookies
-      🖌 cookie
+      🖌 cookie app
     🍉

-    🍩🎦🏔️

-    🍩⏳💈 10
+    🎦 app

+    🍩⏲💈 10_000_000
   🍉
 🍉
 ```

-As you can see we didn’t just replace the drawing calls but also introduced a 🍨 `cookies` which stores ten randomly placed cookie objects.
-`🔷🚂🎰 50 900` generates a random integer between 50 and 900 which is then
-converted into a 🚀 with 🚂’s 🚀 method.
-Later on this 🍨 is iterated and the 🖌 is called on each cookie.
+As you can see we didn’t just replace the drawing calls but also introduced a 🍨 `cookies` which stores ten randomly placed cookie objects. `🔷🎰🆕` creates a pseudo-random number generator, an object we can ask for random numbers.
+We use it to get integers between 50 and 900, which are then converted into 🚀s with 🚂’s 🚀 method.
+Later on this 🍨 is iterated and 🖌 is called on each cookie.

 If you run the program you’ll see something similar to this: